vladbakalo/LocationAlarm/README.md

 # LocationAlarm

 (IN PROGRESS)
+Architecture: MVVM

-Libraries: Room, Dagger2, Cicerone (for App Navigation)
+Libraries: Room, Dagger2, RxAndroid, Cicerone (for App Navigation) Based on Google Maps

 App works with locations and will allow you to set alarm on location which you choose on map